marcus67/little_brother/README.md

 *   The application uses voice generation to inform the user over impending logouts.
 Also these spoken messages are internationalized.
 Optionally, users can be notified using four different popup tools.

+*   Downtime of a server during playtime (e.g. due to hybernation) is automatically substracted from the play time.

 *   In addition to the time spent on Linux hosts the application can also monitor activity time on other devices such as smart phones or tables.
 It takes advantage of the fact that most modern operating systems put devices in some kind of power saving mode while they are not being used.
 This way, the network response (by `pinging`) can